Psychological Safety at Work: Why Great Teams Feel Safe to Speak Up

 1. Create Space for Questions and Curiosity

-- Avoiding sarcasm or dismissive reactions
+• Avoid sarcasm or dismissive reactions.

 2. Respond Calmly to Mistakes

 Mistakes are an inevitable part of any workplace.
+What truly defines a strong team is how errors are managed.

-- Treat errors as opportunities to strengthen systems
+• Treat errors as opportunities to strengthen systems.

-- Discuss what went wrong without judgment and personal attacks
+• Discuss what went wrong without judgment and personal attacks.

-- Focus on learning rather than blaming
+• Focus on learning rather than blaming.

-- Promote continuous improvement through reflection and collaboration
+• Promote continuous improvement through reflection and collaboration.

 3. Encourage Open Expression of Ideas

 Many employees hold back ideas because they fear sounding foolish or being ignored.
-Over time, this leads to disengagement and missed innovation.

-In a psychological safety space, teams actively invite different viewpoints and show appreciation for participation.
+Safe teams actively invite different viewpoints and show appreciation for participation.

 4. Model Vulnerability at Leadership Levels